zhannakaufma/zhannakaufma.github.io/README.md

-# Zhanna Kaufman | Personal Website | Built using Astrofy
+# Zhanna Kaufman | Personal Website

 This is my personal website, built using Astrofy.